 Pursuing successful alliances and partnerships

 Thanks to its partnerships, KLM has developed into a global player with an outstanding network.
 In 1989, KLM and Northwest Airlines became the first airlines to engage in transatlantic cooperation.
 Further partnerships were to follow, including cooperation with Kenya Airways, our merger with Air France, and our accession to the SkyTeam alliance.
 As a result, KLM and its partners offer the largest global network, with the most unique destinations worldwide.
 KLM has set its sights on emerging markets such as China and India.
 We also championed the Open Skies treaty, enabling us to extend our network in the United States.
-In 2010, Hangzou was the sixth Chinese destination added to the KLM network.
-At the start of the 2010 summer schedule, KLM will also launch services to Xiamen.
+Hangzou was the sixth Chinese destination added to the KLM network and since the summer of 2010, KLM launced services to Xiamen.

 People are the lifeblood KLM